Tag Archives: Drama

 Tarantino is a fan of cinema and makes cinema lovers fall in love with cinema all over again.

-The cast is humongous, but each character is necessary and perfectly represented in roles large and small.
+The cast is humongous, but each character is necessary and perfectly represented in both large and small roles.

 The haunting troupe of Manson followers, specifically Tex Watson (Austin Butler), Squeaky Fromme (Dakota Fanning), and Susan Atkins (Mikey Madison), are all real-life figures.
 They are foreboding, dangerous, and crucial to the story.

-Al Pacino shines in the small but pivotal role of Schwarz (not Schwartz), Dalton’s agent, while Steve McQueen’s look-alike, Damian Lewis, on-screen for merely seconds, is memorable.
+Al Pacino shines in the small but pivotal role of Schwarz (not Schwartz), Dalton’s agent, while Steve McQueen’s look-alike, Damian Lewis, is memorable on-screen for merely seconds.

 The list of cameo performances goes on and on and on, and the fun is wondering who may appear next.